General GRE FAQ

 What does "GRE" stand for?
 Graduate Record Examination.

 What is the GRE used for?
 Graduate programs need a standardized way to compare applicants' skills in reading, math, writing, and thinking, so your GRE score gives them that data.
-GPA is subjective, hence the existence of tests like the GRE.
+GPA is subjective, and grade inflation is rampant, hence the existence of tests like the GRE.

 Good GRE scores can also win you scholarships and merit aid in some cases!